See over 10,000 authentic show business treasures showcasing 100 years of Hollywood History!

-The Hollywood Museum is housed in the historic landmark Max Factor Building, where Hollywood’s make-up King, Max Factor, gave Hollywood’s Golden Era stars their “look.”
-Don’t forget to visit Max Factor’s world famous makeup rooms—where Marilyn Monroe became a blonde and Lucille Ball a famous redhead!
+The Hollywood Museum is housed in the historic Max Factor Building, where Hollywood’s make-up King, Max Factor, gave Hollywood’s Golden Era stars their “look.”
+Don’t forget to visit Max Factor’s world famous makeup rooms—where Marilyn Monroe became a blonde and Lucille Ball first donned her famous red hair!

-Also on display are Rocky’s boxing gloves, star cars including Cary Grant’s 1965 Rolls Royce, Jean Harlow’s 1932 Packard 4-door Phaeton convertible, Vampira’s ‘macabramobile’, Boris Karloff’s mummy, Frankenstein and his bride, Hannibal Lecter’s jail cell from The Silence of the Lambs (1991), props from Gone with the Wind (1939), Casablanca (1942), Anchors Aweigh (1945) with a retrospective on musical great – José Iturbi , and The Good Earth (1937) starring Paul Muni, along with more recent classics including Jaws (1975), Harry Potter and the Sorcerer’s Stone (2001), and Star Trek Into Darkness (2013), and The Hunger Games (2012), plus museum’s annual special exhibit, “Celebration of Entertainment Awards” highlighting more than 90 years of iconic motion pictures and over half a century of favorite television shows.
+Also on display are Rocky’s boxing gloves, star cars including Cary Grant’s 1965 Rolls Royce, Jean Harlow’s 1932 Packard 4-door Phaeton convertible, Vampira’s ‘macabramobile’, Boris Karloff’s mummy, Frankenstein and his bride, Hannibal Lecter’s jail cell from The Silence of the Lambs (1991), props from Gone with the Wind (1939), Anchors Aweigh (1945) with a retrospective on musical great – José Iturbi , and The Good Earth (1937) starring Paul Muni, along with more recent classics including Jaws (1975), Harry Potter and the Sorcerer’s Stone (2001), Star Wars (1977), Star Trek Into Darkness (2013), and The Hunger Games (2012), plus museum’s annual special exhibit, “Celebration of Entertainment Awards” highlighting more than 90 years of iconic motion pictures and over half a century of favorite television shows.

 And don’t miss the museum’s Historic Photo Gallery—see the largest collection of vintage black and white photos on public display, covering Hollywood’s early days, the first motion picture studios, movie premieres and celebrities out on the town “wining and dining” in their favorite nightclubs, swanky restaurants, and studio commissaries, or “relaxing” at home – from the beginnings of the motion picture business through Hollywood’s Golden Era.

-1660 North Highland Avenue (just south of Hollywood Blvd on North Highland)
+1660 North Highland Avenue (just south of Hollywood Blvd on North Highland Ave.)

-How to Take Advantage: Simply visit the museum and present your 2016 TCM Classic Film Festival pass.
+How to Take Advantage: Visit the museum and present your 2017 TCM Classic Film Festival pass.

 For more information visit: http://www.thehollywoodmuseum.com/